careport/file-formats/patient-roster.md

 - a timestamp indicating when the file was generated
 - the file extension, which should always be `csv`

+The various parts of the file name are separated by underscores (`_`), except for the file extension, which, as usual, is separated from the rest of the file name by a period (`.`).

 More on each:

 - The roster name is just a short, descriptive string that identifies the roster, e.g., "ACO" or "northeast."
 It should contain only letters and numbers.